MapColonies/developer-portal/docs/MapColonies/vector/Services/geocoding/README.md

 ## Conversions

-You can convert `WGS84` coordinates to two grids, the `Mapcolonies Control Grid` and `US Army MGRS`.
+You can convert `WGS84` coordinates to two grids, the `MapColonies Control Grid` and `US Army MGRS`.
 In order to choose your target grid you pass the `target_grid` query parameter.<br/>
 <details>
     <summary>Conversion example</summary>